 Admission to the Record Office is free.

 We do make a charge for copies of documents.
 If you cannot visit the Record Office yourself, we can make a search on your behalf.
-Short, specific searches are carried out free of charge, although there will be a charge for any copies we provide.
+Short, specific searches are covered by our Quick Search service.
+For a small fee we will search for an entry in our records and email a copy of the information, if found.

-For longer or more complex requests covering all aspects of family, military and local history, including transcripts of old handwriting that you are unable to read, we offer a professional research service for a fee.
+For longer or more complex requests covering all aspects of family, military and local history, including transcripts of old handwriting that you are unable to read, we offer a professional research service for an hourly fee.
 Contact us for more information.

 As well as providing facilities for individuals to visit the Record Office, we also welcome visits by groups.
 Alternatively, we can come out to talk to your group or society.
 A charge is made for group visits and talks.
 Contact us for further details.